 Measurement and Verification Approach

-Plan should include justification of appropriate measurement methodology, not limited to the four International Performance M&V Protocol (IPMVP) methodologies at the measure level.
+Plan should describe and justifythe M&V approach to be taken.
+The approach may be but is not necessarily limted to the four IPMVP options, deemed savings, and large-scale data analysis methodologies at the measure level.

 Methodological Assumptions